Bowling at the 1988 Summer Olympics

 Bowling at the 1988 Summer Olympics was an exhibition sport for the first, and so far only time.
-In all, a total 24 Ten-pin bowling bowlers, 12 male and 12 female, from 21 nations competed in the exhibition, which was held on September 18 at the Seoul's Royal Bowling Center.
+In all, a total 24 tenpin bowling bowlers, 12 male and 12 female, from 21 nations competed in the exhibition, which was held on September 18 at the Seoul's Royal Bowling Center.

 Preparations

 The IOC Executive Board adopted bowling as an exhibition sport in January 1986, and the SLOOC created a bowling competition operation section in its secretariat in November 1987.
 The Bowling Operation was activated in March 1988.
 The organization hierarchy of the operation included the commissioner, secretary general, one director, two managers and nine officers.
 The operation headquarters moved its offices to the Royal Bowling Center (the venue), on June 24.
 It completed its staff of 137 shortly thereafter, including staff members of the SLOOC, volunteers, 91 support personnel, 55 specialized personnel and one temporary employee.
 A general rehearsal was held on September 9.
 The Royal Bowling Center, with 24 lanes (Brunswick20A-2), is located about 20 kilometers from the Olympic Village.
 No training site was designated separately.
 According to the specifications set for by the International Bowling Federation, 91 unit of 24 items, including 50 sets of pins, were secured to stage the competitions, while some implements used for the Seoul Asian Games were also used.